NHOrus/srwq-compilation/episode-14.md

 "...Wow.
 Ugh, that puts me a little out of my depth.
 I'm just a pilot, engineer, and businesswoman, interdimensional warfare is a little out of my league."

-"Once you focus on the important details its not that wierd.
+"Once you focus on the important details its not that weird.
 Anyway, the EFA started attacking the newcomers, so they had to ask the DC to help them find Colonel Mauser, who has the dimension jumping technology.
 We were sheltering with the DC so we decided the best thing was to find the Colonel, and then see what to do then."

 "So the threat of these guys is so great you'd sell out your own leader to them?"

 "Well, Arado is one of them, so maybe not...."

-CONTINUE, CHANGE SUBJECTS, OR DRINK ANOTHER HEALTH DRINK?
-Anonymous Tue 09 Feb 2010 21:36:14 No.4505249 Report
-Quoted By: >>4506329
->>4505212
-Drag Ibis over, have her drink a health drink.
-For her health.

-Then converse more with Ring.
-BACKSTORY TIME.
-What the hell is a pilot engineer businesswoman doing out here?
-Anonymous Tue 09 Feb 2010 22:58:14 No.4505411 Report
-Didn't Arado mention something about AU Mao Industries to us?
-Maybe bring that up with Ring, and tell her about some of the scary mechs these guys have.
-Not that we've seen them really show off so far.
-Anonymous Tue 09 Feb 2010 23:39:14 No.4505503 Report
-Quoted By: >>4506165 >>4506329 >>4506367
-Get health drinks for everyone.

-Take health drinks out to Rio, Ryoto, Ryuune, Arado and Seolla but disguise them as something innocent.
-Fromage Wed 10 Feb 2010 01:27:14 No.4505997 Report
->>4505212
-Let's continue, and ask more about Ring and Kusuha.
-Anonymous Wed 10 Feb 2010 02:03:14 No.4506165 Report
->>4505503
-This sounds entertaining.
-Pretty sure being a soldier gives you a degree of leniency when it comes to underage drinking laws.
-Sanger Zombolt!
-Wed 10 Feb 2010 02:31:14 No.4506265 Report
->>4505212
-Keep talking with Ring.
-Lord Guilford !UuMJgvNa0Y Wed 10 Feb 2010 02:45:14 No.4506329 Report
->>4505249
->>4505503
-Something in between these two.
-Sciencegar Sciencebolt Wed 10 Feb 2010 02:54:14 No.4506367 Report
-Quoted By: >>4506385
->>4505503

-The smell alone would give them away.
-You're in a rundown old bar full of sweaty mardi gras attendees, half of whom are smoking, and you still can't get the smell of alcohol out of your nose.
-Anonymous Wed 10 Feb 2010 02:57:14 No.4506385 Report
->>4506367
-Then do one of the other suggestions, god.
-Sciencegar Sciencebolt Wed 10 Feb 2010 03:27:14 No.4506508 Report
-Quoted By: >>4506546 >>4506550 >>4506572 >>4506878
+---

 "Um, Has-o visto esta mujer-o?"

 "Nós falam o espanhol aqui, senhorita, nós falamos portugese. "